 Third-year student directors propose productions of contemporary or classical plays, musicals, adaptations, or—more rarely—original works, as the production portion of their thesis, which must be endorsed by their faculty and approved by the Dean.
 Directors lead their peers from Acting, Design, Sound Design, Dramaturgy, and Stage Management in circumstances resembling as closely as possible those they will encounter in a professional context.
 These productions are managed by students from the Theater Management and Technical Design and Production programs.
 Performances are presented to a paying public audience.

 Carlotta Festival of New Plays

-The Yale Cabaret is an independent, student-run theater company in residence at Yale School of Drama.
+The Yale Cabaret is an independent, student-run theater company in residence at David Geffen School of Drama.
 It provides an additional, strictly extracurricular, outlet for the exploration of a wide range of material, including self-scripted material, company-devised original work, adaptations, and musicals.
-Extracurricular participation in the Yale Cabaret is encouraged, subject to prior approval of the department chair.
-All students must seek prior approval from the department chair for participation in any area of the Cabaret.
-No second- or third-year student on probation may participate in the Yale Cabaret.
+Extracurricular participation in the Yale Cabaret is encouraged, subject to prior notification of the program chair.
+No second- or third-year student on academic warning may participate in the Yale Cabaret.

 Yale Repertory Theatre

 Yale Repertory Theatre is the multiple Tony Award-winning professional theater in residence at David Geffen School of Drama, which produces an annual season of new and classic plays as well as the No Boundaries performance series.
 In a relationship analogous to that of a medical school and a teaching hospital, nearly every student at the School of Drama receives a meaningful production assignment at Yale Rep during their three years of training.